The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of

-So far as {\em G. brevipalpis} is concerned, {\sc Esterhuizen}, {\sc Kappmeier Green}, {\sc Nevill} and {\sc Van Den Bossche} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche}'s results are not as clear.
-Indeed, the results of this work suggest their barrier--zone might have been completely ineffectual against a very mobile {\em G. brevipalpis}.
-Another possibility is that {\em G. brevipalpis} is completely impartial to odour--baited targets.
-Yet something certainly did happen in both target--containing sectors when the concentration of targets reached a density of 8 km$^{-2}$. {\em G. brevipalpis} initially declined at a rate indicative of an imposed mortality of 0.63 \% day$^{-1}$ (again, using {\sc Williams}, {\sc Dransfield} and {\sc Brightwell} \cite{Williams1}'s esteemed equation).
+So far as {\em G. brevipalpis} is concerned, {\sc Esterhuizen et al.} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche}'s results are not as clear.
+Indeed, the results of this work suggest their barrier-zone might have been completely ineffectual against a very mobile {\em G. brevipalpis}.
+Another possibility is that {\em G. brevipalpis} is completely impartial to odour-baited targets.
+Yet something certainly did happen in both target-containing sectors when the concentration of targets reached a density of 8 $\mathrm{km}^{-2}$. {\em G. brevipalpis} initially declined at a rate indicative of an imposed mortality of 0.63 \% $\mathrm{day}^{-1}$ (using Equation \ref{6}, again).
 A subsequent reversal of this decline then coincided with the demise of {\em G. austeni} and the {\em G. brevipalpis} population grew to levels never previously attained; in spite of the targets.
 A number of explanations spring to mind.
 One argument is that the data is too poor, that what is being observed is simply random noise, should be ignored.
 Another possibility is that there was a delay in recolonization by this highly mobile species.
 Certainly one has good reason to suspect an element of diffusion to be operative, even if not the overriding analysis.
 Why then, the delay?
 There could be reasons.